What would it look like Oasis?

 It’s not that these are wrong in themselves, but the accuser is the most cunning adversary and will use any to make us falter.

 Temptation starts as a thought.
 Maybe it plays to one of these areas for you.
-Usually, temptation is a short cut to a legitimate need.
+Usually, the temptation is a shortcut to a legitimate need.
 It’s meeting a legitimate need but not God’s way.

-Jesus gets this, he understands all to well.
-In Matthew Chapter 4 we read that Jesus was tempted in the desert after forty days of fasting.
+Jesus gets this, he understands all too well.
+In Matthew Chapter 4, we read that Jesus was tempted in the desert after forty days of fasting.

 Only then did the accuser approach Him.
 The accuser starts in the same way he did on Eve in the garden in Genesis 3.
 ‘If you really are the Son of God….’